hua1995116/vscode-daily-line/README.md

-# dailyline
+# Dailyline

-help coder to computed dailycode.
+Calculate your daily programming time and number of lines

-## demo
+## Demo

 command(ctrl) + shift + p